shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/create-a-dex-with-avalanche.md

 ## Run Migrations

-Now everything is in place to run migrations and deploy the Storage contract:
+Now everything is in place to run the migrations and deploy the contract:
 ```
 truffle(development)> migrate --network development
 ```